Wings Club

-The Wings Club, also known as the Wings Club of New York, is a social and professional club formed for aviators, based in New York City.
+The Wings Club, also known as the Wings Club of New York, is a social and professional club established for aviators, based in New York City.
 Founded in 1942 by a group of American aviation pioneers, it is known for its monthly lunches, annual dinners and special occasions at which talks are given on various aspects of aviation.
 The club gives out scholarships to aviation students, and selects individuals and organizations for recognition with the "Distinguished Achievement Award".

 History

 The Wings Club was founded in New York City on May 15, 1942.
 It was housed within the Yale Club and served World War II pilots as a place of leisure and occasional living quarters.
 The first board of directors included Juan Trippe, the founder of Pan American World Airways, and World War I flying ace Eddie Rickenbacker.
 The first president was Caleb Bragg, a racer of automobiles and speedboats, aviation pioneer, and automotive inventor.
 Bragg had previously been a governor of the Aero Club of America.
 He was made president of the Wings Club despite suffering from a longterm illness which led to his death later the next year.

-The club grew quickly to 500 members in its first year, then to 1,000 by the end of its second year.
 In the 1970s there were 1,500 members, including women for the first time.
 By 2011, membership had decreased to about 1,200.
 Members met at the Yale Club in the first few years, then in April 1946 the Wings Club relocated to the Biltmore Hotel where it stayed for 37 years.
 The Biltmore was torn down in 1981, so the club moved to nearby 52 Vanderbilt Avenue, a 20-story building opposite Grand Central Terminal.
 The Wings Club maintained a library, kitchen and dining hall on the 18th floor until 2002 when they stopped keeping their own quarters and instead met only at the Yale Club.
 In 2011, the club again moved into a permanent home, consisting of offices and a boardroom inside the MetLife Building, formerly the headquarters of Pan Am.